Webster's Unabridged Dictionary - Letter H - Page 40

 // A nuclear holocaust (= destruction caused by nuclear weapons) would leave few survivors.

-the Holocaust (n.) [ S ] The killing of millions of Jews and others by the Nazis before and during the Second World War.
+The Holocaust (n.) [ S ] The killing of millions of Jews and others by the Nazis before and during the Second World War.

 Holocephali (n. pl.)
+(Zool.)
 An order of elasmobranch fishes, including, among living species, only the chimaeras; -- called also Holocephala.
 See Chimaera; also Illustration in Appendix.

 Holocryptic (a.)
 Wholly or completely concealing; incapable of being deciphered.